Anders Breivik Ethnicity And Religion: Is He Christian? Where Is He From?

 Breivik declared his entire disassociation from Christianity in 2016, passionately asserting that he had never been a Christian.
 Anders Breivik’s faith converted to Nazism in jail, according to his lawyer, ystein Storrvikthis.
 Despite media descriptions of Anders Breivik’s faith as a fundamentalist Christian, his online postings disputed this classification.
 Analyzing Anders Breivik’s religion showed a departure from Christian values, with an emphasis on what seemed to be an atavistic dread of Muslims and Marxists.

-See more: Tedra Cobb- Wiki, Age, Height, Net Worth, Husband, Ethnicity
+See more: Laura Allen Wiki 2024- Age, Height, Net Worth, Husband, Ethnicity

 Anders Breivik